Amarantine-xiv/Amas-FF14-Combat-Sim/README.md

 You can also simulate a specific timeline (like from a log) like this:
 ![SAM log input](https://github.com/Amarantine-xiv/Amas-FF14-Combat-Sim/blob/main/ff14_sim_pics/sam_rotation_manual.png?raw=true)

+# Roadmap
+This sim is currently under active development under three workflows: improving usability, improving sim accuracy, and building tools on top of this sim.
+Here is the work planned:
+1) Improve accuracy of sim- bug fixes, and incorporation of newest theorycrafted damage formulas and Dawntrail changes when they come out *(continuous)*
+2) FFlogs integration to re-sim fights to i) factor out damage variance, ii) re-sim fights with different gearsets (with the same GCD), and iii) re-sim fights with a different (shorter) kill time *(~Early March, 2024)*
+3) Proc sim'ing + facilities for users to specify rotation logic *(~Early April, 2024)*
+4) A public website with a graphical UI for rotation planning and logs loading + a public simulator backend for people to build on top of *(~End of April, 2024)*
+5) QOL improvements for rotation planning on the website (save a rotation, plan-with-your-static) and logs analysis (compare vs. another log, factoring out gear and crit variance). *(~Mid May)*
+6) Rotation/BiS solvers using ML *(~Early July 2024)*.

 # Acknowledgements
 I'd like to thank the following people/groups for their help!
 Without them, this sim would not be at all possible: